goekezie/goekezie.github.io/about.md

  ![Photo](/images/me22.jpg)

 My name is **Ekezie .O.
-Gibson**, highly skilled and motivated Cloud/Linux enthusiast, who loves to take initiatives and seek out new challenges.
+Gibson**, highly skilled Cloud/Linux enthusiast, who loves to take initiatives and seek out new challenges.
 I'm available for opportunities as a DevOps Engineer, Cloud Infrastructure Engineer or a Solutions Architect.

 I'm very good with aws & azure platforms.
 I'm familiar with tools like github, terraform, docker, k8s & cloudformation.